HenryDewa/yii2-app-basic/README.md

       vendor/             contains dependent 3rd-party packages
-      views/              contains view files for the Web application web/                contains the entry script and Web resources
+      views/              contains view files for the Web application web/                contains the entry script and Web resources widgets/            contains the entry script and Web resources